cbevins/fire-behavior-simulator/docs/03_Capabilities.md

     - a burning pile
     - torching trees
     - a crown fire (may be linked to Crown Module variables) [New to BehavePlus v6]
-  - calculates spotting distances over flat and mountaineous terrain, accounting for firebrand source location (ridgetop, valley bottom, leeward, windward) and elevational difference
+  - calculates spotting distances over flat and mountaineous terrain
+  - accounts for firebrand source location (ridgetop, valley bottom, leeward, windward) and elevational difference

 - **Tree Mortality**
-  - fire-induced tree mortality for many common US species as described by First Order Fire Effects, (FOFEM version 6)
+  - calculates fire-induced tree mortality for many common US species as described by the First Order Fire Effects Model, (FOFEM version 6)
   - tree Mortality inputs may be entered directly or linked to the Fire Ellipse (SIZE) or Surface Fire Modules

 - **Ignition Probability**
   - calculates the probability of a surface fire ignition resulting from either a surface fire firebrand or a lightning discharge (Latham)

 - **Fire Containment**
-  - The BehavePlus CONTAIN Module is not yet implemented.
+  - The BehavePlus CONTAIN Module simulates fire perimeter growth and fireline construction over time.
+As such, it is ill suited for the state-based DAG, and is not included in the *fire-behavior-simulator* package.
+  - A redesigned and more flexible containment model is under current development as a separate *fire-containment* package.
+This package will allow development of applications that enable user interaction in dispatching initial attack resources to a fire with a spread rate that varies diurnally.

 ---